EU free trade agreements: Basics, examples and current developments 2025

 🌎 EU-Mercosur free trade agreement – a historic breakthrough after 25 years

-The figures speak for themselves: < with a combined gross domestic product of over 20 trillion euros and an existing trade volume of 88 billion euros per year between the EU and Mercosur, it is clear that the largest free trade area in the world is being created here.
-A historic opportunity for German companies.
+With a combined GDP of over 20 trillion euros and an existing trade volume of 88 billion euros per year between the EU and Mercosur, the largest free trade area in the world is being created here.

-• 91% of all industrial tariffs will be abolished
+• 91% of all industrial tariffs are eliminated immediately

 • Up to 35% tariff savings on machinery and equipment

-• Protection of intellectual property in accordance with EU standards
+• Protection of intellectual property according to EU standards

 Focus on sustainability

-In contrast to previous trade agreements, sustainability is at the top of the agenda this time.
 The agreement contains binding climate protection requirements and mechanisms to protect the rainforests.
-This is a clear competitive advantage for German companies that already rely on sustainable products.
+For German companies that already rely on sustainable products, this is a clear competitive advantage.

 Recently concluded agreements